theadeelahmed/movie-suggestion-system/README.md

 # 🎬 Movie Recommendation System

 ## 📌 Overview
-This **Movie Recommendation System** suggests movies based on user preferences using machine learning techniques.
+This **Movie Recommendation System** suggests movies based on user preferences using NLP techniques.
 It analyzes movie data and finds similar movies using **cosine similarity** and **vectorization techniques**.

 ## 🚀 Features